sohamroy12/Python_Program_Examples/Python Exercises/PDF_exercise/README.md

 # We are Learning PDF Creation and manipulation in this example.
 ## Exercise Goal:
 ### To create a .pdf file from the provided text files.
-The page should contain the text file names as the header of each page in the PDF
+The page should contain the text file names as the header of each page along with the text as content of the PDF!

 ## *Note about Library:*